norskeld/nrsk.dev/src/content/zeal/introduction.md

 ## Why?

-I'm not going to rant here about how all other languages are bad or inherently broken — they are not — at least not all of them — but I definitely accumulated some annoyance and frustration while use most of them.
+I'm not going to rant here about how all other languages are bad or inherently broken — they are not (at least not all of them), but I definitely accumulated some annoyance and frustration while using most of them.
 On the other hand, I also accumulated a lot of aspiration to make a language.
 This is mostly a toy project which I plan to use as an opportunity to revive this blog and learn something new about:

-- lower-level stuff like memory management, VMs, syscalls;
+- lower-level stuff like memory management and VMs;
 - different concurrency models and their inner workings;
 - hand rolled lexers and parsers;
 - type systems implementation.